 To understand Pedro, you need to understand his history.
 He was not exactly supposed to exist.
 His parents, exhausted by failure, were considering giving up.
-Years of trying had yielded nothing but disappointment.
+Years of trying had yielded nothing.
 But stubbornness and a brand of irreverent bravery, which Pedro would ironically sport years later, refused to admit defeat.
-On the ninth attempt, triumph persevered.
-A test-tube birth.
+On the ninth attempt, after almost a decade, triumph persevered.
+A test-tube, IVF birth.
 A long-shot success.
-Against the odds, Pedro was born—healthy, present, undeniable.
+Against the odds, Pedro was—healthy, present, defiant.

 At this point, his parents' attempts were perfunctory because they had largely given up hope.
 Yet, Pedro was born later that year in Curitiba, Paraná, in the south of Brazil.

-His mother, Daniela, is a lawyer by trade, which didn’t help Pedro become any less opinionated.
+His mother, Daniela, is a lawyer by trade, which didn’t help Pedro become any less argumentative.
 Pedro remained an only child.
-As the son of a lawyer with the heart of a Gaucho, he questions everything—nothing should be taken at face value.
+As the sole son of a lawyer with the sense of duty of a Gaucho, he questions everything—in resistance, he finds his past, his present, and his future.

 Pedro has a deep fascination with mythology and street art.
 He is interested in what he calls a modern mythology and believes creativity is achieved through iteration, repetition, and discipline.
 A farm is iterative, repetitive, and disciplined—just like art.